-2. The Golden Mount, April 2015.
+2. April 2015.
 A short ten-minute climb up the hill brings you to an open balcony and the mount’s famous gilded stupa.
 The shrine is packed with visitors daily and is said to contain relics of Buddha brought over from India.

-3. The Golden Mount, April 2015.
-On the day of my visit there was a lone line of worshippers bringing gifts for the monks.
+3. April 2015.
+On the day of my visit there was a long line of worshippers bringing gifts for the monks.
 These guys were carrying trays of orange robes, topped with yellow flower necklaces.

-4. The Golden Mount, April 2015.
+4. April 2015.
 There were also written blessings and monetary donations added to the clothes lines at the base of the stupa.

-5. The Golden Mount, April 2015.
-The icing on the cake comes with those 360-degree Bangkok views.
+5. April 2015.
+The icing on the cake comes with some 360-degree Bangkok views.
+Not the highest right enough, but not too shabby nonetheless.
 The complex of buildings at the forefront is Wat Saket, The Golden Mount’s attached temple.